James Moody (saxophonist)

 James Moody (March 26, 1925 – December 9, 2010) was an American jazz saxophone and flute player and very occasional vocalist, playing predominantly in the bebop and hard bop styles.
 The annual James Moody Jazz Festival is held in Newark, New Jersey.

 Moody had an unexpected hit with "Moody's Mood for Love", a 1952 song written by Eddie Jefferson, which used as its melody an improvised solo that Moody had played on a 1949 recording of "I'm in the Mood for Love".
 Moody adopted the song as his own, recording it with Jefferson on his 1956 album Moody's Mood for Love and performing the song regularly in concert, often singing the vocals himself.

 Early life

 James Moody was born in Savannah, Georgia, United States, and was raised by his single mother, Ruby Hann Moody Watters.
-According to one reference, his absent father was a trumpeter in Tiny Bradshaw`s group.
+His absent father was a trumpeter in Tiny Bradshaw`s group.
 He had a brother, Louis Edward Watters.
 Growing up in Newark, New Jersey, he was attracted to the saxophone after hearing Lester Young, "Buddy" George Holmes Tate, Don Byas, and various saxophonists who played with Count Basie.
 When Moody was 16 years old, his uncle, Louis, bought him his first saxophone, an alto.
 His first playing model was Jimmy Dorsey, followed by Charlie Barnet and George Auld, but early on he was self-taught, playing by ear and learning mostly from listening to records.